Child art: Therapeutic

 Art therapy can be an effective way for children to develop and connect with their emotions.
-Some children with autism have found that drawing can help them to express feelings that they have difficulty expressing otherwise.
-Similarly children who have faced horrors such as war can find it difficult to talk about what they have experienced directly.
+Some autistic children have found that drawing can help them to express feelings that they have difficulty expressing otherwise.
+Similarly, children who have faced horrors such as war can find it difficult to talk about what they have experienced directly.
+The Chapman Art Therapy Treatment Intervention, for example, was designed in 2001 to help children exhibiting PTSD symptoms.
+"Mess-making" is another form of art therapy where children are permitted to paint outside of the confines of a canvas, often spilling and destroying materials.
+This treatment was used primarily on survivors of sexual violence.
 Art can help children come to terms with their emotions in these situations.